ratanahaerlavynah/dreamy/_poems/27-her-death.md

 <pre>
 It did not come like they feared.
-No scythe.
-No last breath.
+No scythe, no last breath.
 No parade of shadows welcoming her across a divide.

 Dreamy did not die once.